 olfing has gained massive traction as one of America’s all-time favorite activities.
 Here in South Florida, we are especially at an advantage with our year-round tropical climate.
 Though over time, it is easy to golf course back pain, or sports related injuries

 Nearly 50% of golfers are affected by back pain.
-Of those 50%, men are more prone to suffer from golf-related back injuries.
+Of that 50%, men are more prone to suffer from golf-related back injuries.

-In fact for many, golfing is a part of their healthy and active routine.
+In fact, for many, golfing is a part of their healthy and active routine.
 Playing golf can promote heart health, as well as provide cardiovascular endurance.
-The physical activity, inturn, can help reduce stress and provides social interaction by meeting new people.
+Physical activity can help reduce stress and provide social interaction by meeting new people.

 What can you do to avoid or lessen the all-too-common plague that is back pain?
 Here are 5 suggestions to help you stay on the greens:

 Take special care to warm up your upper back, neck, shoulders, and hips to get your body ready for the explosiveness of golf swings.
 This makes sure that your muscle groups are receiving enough oxygen to facilitate your golf game.

 2. Check Your Posture.